-HSHS St. Joseph’s Hospital Breese is inviting community members and area businesses to join them on Friday, March 3 for “Dress in Blue Day” to bring awareness to colorectal cancer and honors all who are impacted by it.
+HSHS St. Anthony’s Memorial Hospital is inviting community members and area businesses to join them on Friday, March 3 for “Dress in Blue Day” to bring awareness to colorectal cancer and honors all who are impacted by it.
 If you are unable to dress in blue on March 3, please join in any day of the month to raise awareness as all of March is National Colorectal Cancer Awareness Month.

 According to the Colorectal Cancer Alliance, an estimated 153,020 people will be diagnosed in 2023 with this highly preventable disease.
 They will join more than 1.4 million colorectal cancer patients and survivors living today.
 Go blue for them, their families, and their community.

 Who Should Be Screened

 Colorectal cancer is cancer of the colon or rectum and is the third leading cause of death for both men and women, according to the American Cancer Society.
 An estimated 52,550 people in the U.S. are projected to die of colorectal cancer in 2023.
 People at an increased risk for colorectal cancer include those with:

 - Personal or family history of colorectal polyps or cancer.

 - Personal history of breast, uterine or ovarian cancer.

 - Chronic ulcerative colitis or Crohn’s disease.

 However, many of those who will be diagnosed with colorectal cancer will not have a family history and will have no symptoms.

 The U.S. Preventive Services Task Force (USPSTF) and the American Cancer Society now recommend adults aged 45 to 75 be screened for colon cancer, and adults aged 76 to 85 ask their doctor if they should be screened.
 Previously, it was recommended adults begin colon cancer screening at age 50.